-We strongly recommend not to edit documents when working on a team project.
-If team members edit the same document, you will lose one version when merging the project.
-If text needs to be modified, it should only be edited in the Master Project by the project administrator.
+As a team member you must not edit documents in a team project.
+If you do, the document cannot be merged later on, instead it will be duplicated.
+If text needs to be modified, this needs to be done in the Master Project by the project administrator.